joelvaneenwyk/alt-snap-windows/AltSnap.md

 - Fixed: Sometime when pressing escape while resizing, it would prevent further window move/resize.
 - Rewrote the auto remaximize procedure.
 It is now much simpler and handier in my opinion.
-The window is now remaximized when released on the current monitor, if it was maximized when move started AND was dragged to an other monitor.
+The window is now re-maximized when released on the current monitor, if it was maximized when move started AND was dragged to an other monitor.
 There is no more 1s delay option...
   Note this procedure was not working properly on previous releases.